Best App to Learn Italian: Top 25 Language Apps in 2023

 - Higher membership fee but may justify unique features.

-Lingodeer is an Italian learning platform that has a strong focus on grammar.
-Among the Italian learning apps on this list, it may resemble a traditional course the most.
+Lingodeer is an Italian learning platform that focuses heavily on grammar.
+Among the Italian learning apps on this list, it may resemble the most traditional course.
 It combines grammar explanations with vocabulary study to help you grasp the intricacies of Italian from the beginning.
 Lingodeer offers additional tools like quizzes, tests, cultural stories, and flashcards.

 Lingodeer’s straightforward design is perfect for those who prefer a clutter-free platform.
 It’s an excellent option if you love grammar and enjoy understanding a language’s structure as you progress rather than solely through exposure.